 The Malaysia Trade Mission

 During the visit, David will talk about KnowNow’s innovative privacy and consent management system, Consentua.
 Over 200 Malaysian companies have registered to attend.
-David will also be demonstrating results of KnowNow’s consulting to the development of a new financial district in Kuala Lumpur.
+David will also be demonstrating the results of KnowNow’s consulting on the development of a new financial district in Kuala Lumpur.

 The Malaysia trade mission is key to the launch of Consentua – available now for UK local authorities through CC2i at http://cc2i.org.uk

 Would you like to know more about the Malaysia trade mission?
 Would you like to hear more about Consentua and how it helps organisations both adhere to the incoming GDPR legislation and increase trust between your organisation and your consumers?
-If so then click here to contact us!
+If so then click here to contact us at the bottom of our homepage!